JonathanDelaney/Two-Reasons/README.md

 - Friends and Family

     - I asked friends and family of all different ages and abilities to play around with the website and explore its features.
 No issues were found in the final round of testing.
     - Some issues were detected in this phase of testing.
-Responsiveness on other unusual screen sizes needed tweeking and some minor improvements made to the usability of the maps off the back of the feedback.
+Responsiveness on other unusual screen sizes needed tweeking and some minor improvements made to the usability of the maps came off the back of that feedback.

 - The Lay Person

   - I want to be able to get an idea of what the wars were about, why they started and ended etc.
-    - The political events on the map give this user some information from the outset as to why/how the wars began and likewise finished if they travelled to the end.
+    - The political events on the map give this user some information from the outset as to why/how the wars began and likewise finished if they travel to the end.
   - I want to be able to navigate the site and map easily, to see the wars play out as I have no interest in a specific event.
     - The Key and instructions give a good brief explanation of what to look out for on the map.
-The slider is brightly coloured and the dates above it givce the user all they need to get started manipulating it.
+The slider is brightly coloured and the dates above it give the user all they need to get started manipulating it.
   - The website should intrigue me or at least make the content interesting to sift through.
     - The gentle animations on the interactive parts of the page should attract the eye of the user and keep them entertained by the activity they can create on the map.